 I believe each media manager has a certain kind of struggle that he or she has to struggle with on a daily or weekly basis.
-For a lack of a better topic this week I wanted to address mine: evergreen content vs. time-sensitive content (i.e. news).
+I wanted to address mine: evergreen content vs. time-sensitive content (i.e. news).

 Depending on the newsroom you work at, this might be a bigger or smaller issue, but bear with me, there are some lessons for everyone here (me including).